muffinthepao/workguide-server/README.md

 - Thinking about UX and allowing for users to submit video answers multiple ways - URL, file upload, videoBooth
 - Drag and Drop zone for video file upload
 - Using React Hook Form on 2 separate forms that are present on the same page
+- Extracting the duration of recorded videos and uploaded videos.
+There is a bug in node where you `console.log(video.duration)`, the output is `NaN`.
+Then when you `.parstInt(video.duration)` the output becomes infinity

 ___
 ## Still to be solved
 - How does the app handle duplicate questions?